 Carrie Fisher's Walk of Fame ceremony illuminates family rift between Billie Lourd and late star's siblings

-Six years after Carrie Fisher's death, she's getting a star on the Hollywood Walk of Fame — on Star Wars Day — but family drama is overshadowing the event.
+Six years after Carrie Fisher's death, she received a star on the Hollywood Walk of Fame — on Star Wars Day — but family drama overshadowed the event.

 What was said: